psychoinformatics-de/datalad-debian/docs/source/walkthrough_collab.rst

 archive dataset in the location where is would/could live semi-persistently.

 We add our *distribution dataset* from the collaboration-focused dataset store (GitLab placeholder).
-The need not live on the same machine.
+They need not live on the same machine.
 Any source URL that DataLad supports is suitable.
 The *distribution dataset* clone inside the *archive dataset* need not stay there permanently, but can be dropped and reobtained as needed.